Back to Blog

 Another caliber increasing in popularity for the long-range shooter is the .338 rifle caliber size.
 Typically regarded as the Cadillac of any line of suppressors, these models were built for the mighty .338 Lapua Magnum and can handle any rifle caliber size with a smaller diameter from rimfire .17 caliber cartridges up through all the belted Magnum rifle calibers as long as the bullet diameter does not exceed 0.338 inches or 8.6mm.

-POPULAR HANDGUN CALIBER SIZES
+POPULAR HANDGUN CALIBERS

 One of the most popular pistol caliber sizes is 9mm.
 If measured in inches, this would be 0.357”.
 Therefore, a suppressor in this diameter can safely fire 9mm, .380 ACP, and .38 Special, plus all smaller calibers.